neelsg/lithium/docs/tour.md

 ## Start

+    # This imports a library so that we can output to the console and get random numbers
+    import console "github.com/neelsg/lib/console"
+    import math "github.com/neelsg/lib/math"

     # This is the main function
-    main func:
+    fn main
-        console.log("My favorite number is", int.rand(10))
+        console.log("My favorite number is", math.rand[int](10))

 This code will print the text "My favorite number is" and a random number from 0 to 10.

 Anything after a `#` on a line is a comment and is ignored by the compiler.

-The `func` keyword is used to define functions (which are blocks of code that can be executed.
+The `fn` keyword is used to define functions (which are blocks of code that can be executed.
 When a program is executed, the first thing that will run is the "main" function.

 ## Exporting components

-    multiply func(x, y int) int:
+    fn multiply(x, y int) int
         # This function is only available within the current package
         return x * y

-    sqr pub func(x int) int:
+    export fn sqr(x int) int
         # This function can be used by other packages
         return multiply(x, x)

-Use the `pub` keyword to make your components available to other packages
+Use the `export` keyword to make your components available to other packages

 ## Importing packages

+    import console "github.com/neelsg/lib/console"
-    import myMath "./myMathFolder"
+    import myMath "./lib/myMath"

-    main func:
+    fn main
         console.log(myMath.sqr(3))

 You can import your own packages or third-party libraries using the `import` keyword.